Date of Award

 sensitive data, while still preserving the performance and features of commodity computers.

 Parno, Bryan, "Trust Extension as a Mechanism for Secure Code Execution on Commodity Computers" (2010).
 Dissertations.
-Paper 28.
+28.